lev9/Push_swap/README.md

 		make && ./push_swap "2 1 3"

-- create a set of random numbers from min to max (negatives :
+- create a set of random numbers from min to max (negatives allowed, doubles not):

 		ARG=$(printf '%s ' `seq [min] [max] | sort -R`);